SpeysideHEP/spey/docs/quick_start.rst

   background uncertainties, best fit values (:math:`\hat\theta`) and nuisance parameters (:math:`\theta`) which allows the interface dynamically change the covariance matrix with respect to given nuisance parameters.
-This implementation follows the method proposed in `Ref. arXiv:physics/0406120 <https://arxiv.org/abs/physics/0406120>`_.
+This implementation follows the method proposed in ref. :cite:t:`Barlow:2004wg`.
 This approach transforms the covariance matrix from a constant input to a function of nuisance parameters.

   .. math::